We’ll look at some of the best ways to locate key influencers

 Most people think of Twitter and Facebook when they think of social media.
 But readers love to talk about books which has led to development of some specialised social networks dedicated to discussion about books.
 The largest online reading communities are:

 - Goodreads (http://www.goodreads.com).
-The biggest online reading community has more than 50 million members making it the size of a mid-sized country.
+The biggest online reading community has about 100 million members making it the size of a mid-sized country.
 It provides several worthwhile promotional opportunities, both free and paid.
 Amazon owns Goodreads.
+It is one of the two biggest sources of consumer book reviews (after Amazon).

 - Wattpad (http://wattpad.com).
 This is a little different in that it’s a community of both readers and writers who create and share stories.
 Many authors use Wattpad to build an early following for their work, and to get feedback on their writing.